• About

 Instead of the regular theatre performances in traditional theatres such as the Estate Theatre, there are numerous summer theatre plays in parks and open spaces.
 These include Shakespeare Summer Plays in the Vysehrad Castle Grounds or Prague Castle Grounds or a comedy plays under the Zizkov Tower.

-A lot of activities overall a little, so apart from the suggestions in this blog post, you can also find more tips on what to do in summer in Prague in my June blog post.
+A lot of activities overlap a little, so apart from the suggestions in this blog post, you can also find more tips on what to do in summer in Prague in my June blog post.

 Taste the local ice-cream